Saranyajothy/Quiz/README.md

 - I like to give credits to the Love math project by Code Institute and it is a wonderful resource for budding developers.

-- My sincere thanks to my classmate 'Rhiannon' and special thanks to 'kavitha' for giving ideas and suggestions.
+- My sincere thanks to my classmate 'Rhiannon' and special thanks to 'kavitha' for helping me in critical situation1.

 # Acknowledgement